abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 - **Code Mode.** Instead of defining 40 individual tools that bloat the context window, expose meta-tools that execute scripts.
 The agent writes Python or Starlark; the server runs it.
 50% token reduction, 40% faster.
 - **MCP Apps.** Tools that return interactive HTML in sandboxed iframes.
 Imagine a Gantt chart that updates as you discuss project timelines.
 Collaborative UI between agent and human.
 Promoted into the July RC.
 - **Tasks.** Long-running operations as a first-class pattern.
 The server returns a handle; the client polls or streams progress.
 Just promoted from experimental core to a proper extension in the RC.
-- **Elicitation.** The server pauses to ask the human for input — OAuth credentials, confirmation for high-impact operations.
+- **Elicitation.** The server pauses to ask the human for input: OAuth credentials, confirmation for high-impact operations.
 Keeps human-in-the-loop for sensitive tasks.

 These patterns are emerging now.
 By 2027, they'll be standard.

 ## Inspiration: Community MCP Servers

-- **Database explorer** — natural language SQL across Postgres, MySQL, SQLite
+- **Database explorer**: natural language SQL across Postgres, MySQL, SQLite
-- **GitHub** — PR reviews, issue triage, repo search
+- **GitHub**: PR reviews, issue triage, repo search
-- **Sentry / BetterStack** — error investigation across your error tracking
+- **Sentry / BetterStack**: error investigation across your error tracking
-- **Zotero** — search your research library *(I built [this one](https://github.com/abtris/zotero-mcp-go-server) myself; the [Go client](https://github.com/abtris/zotero-go-client) is open source too)*
+- **Zotero**: search your research library *(I built [this one](https://github.com/abtris/zotero-mcp-go-server) myself; the [Go client](https://github.com/abtris/zotero-go-client) is open source too)*
-- **Kubernetes** — cluster status
+- **Kubernetes**: cluster status

 Browse hundreds more at [mcpservers.org](https://mcpservers.org).
 You'll find things you didn't know you needed.

-Or — and this is what I hope you take away — **build your own**.
+Or, and this is what I hope you take away, build your own.
 It took us 10 minutes in the demo.
 It took me an afternoon for Zotero.
 You can do this.

 ## Getting Started

 Five steps.
 That's it.

 1. **Pick a use case.** What data does your AI not have access to today?
 What question do you wish you could ask it?
 That's your first tool.
-2. **Choose your language.** Go, TypeScript, Python — they all have SDKs.
+2. **Choose your language.** Go, TypeScript, Python all have SDKs.
 Use what you know.
 3. **Start small.** One tool.
 One server.
 Don't try to build the "everything MCP server."
 4. **Test with MCP Inspector.** `npx @modelcontextprotocol/inspector`.
 Free, invaluable for debugging without a real AI client.
 5. **Add security.** At minimum, validate inputs and log everything.
 Add more as needed.